 Price to Earnings Ratio= (Price Per Share)/( Earnings Per Share)

 Now let us look at the components of the PE ratio.
-It’s easier to find the find the price of the share as you can find it at the current closing stock price.
-For the earning per share, we can have either trailing EPS (earnings per share based on the past 12 months) or Forward EPS (Estimated basic earnings per share based on a forward 12-month projection.
-It’s easier to find the trailing EPS as we already have the result of the past 12 month’s performance of the company.
+It’s easier to find the price of the share which is the current closing stock price.
+For the earnings per share, we can have either trailing EPS (earnings per share based on the past 12 months) or Forward EPS i.e. Estimated basic earnings per share based on a forward 12-month projection.
+It’s easier to find the trailing EPS as we already have the result of the past twelve month’s performance of the company.

 3. Price to Book (PBV) Ratio